Coherent - Spark.2022

 While applying components from our design system to the new interface, I noticed that some states and color choices didn’t meet WCAG 2.1 accessibility standards.

-I proposed a formal accessibility audit to my design lead, which was approved.
+I proposed an accessibility audit to my design lead, which was approved.
 After the audit, I translated the findings into structured Jira tickets with clear, actionable requirements.

 Kanban-style board divided into Research, Findings, and Execution columns showing various tasks and their statuses.
 Tasks include 'Contrast ratio', 'Resize text', and 'Image text alternatives', each with corresponding PF ticket numbers and designer assignments.